healthchecks/healthchecks/templates/docs/measuring_script_run_time.md

 curl -fsS -m 10 --retry 5 PING_URL?rid=$RID
 ```

-If client specifies run IDs, SITE_NAME will display them in the "Events"
+If the client specifies run IDs, SITE_NAME will display them in the "Events"
 section in a shortened form:

 ![Log of received pings with run IDs and durations](IMG_URL/run_ids.png)

-Also note how the execution times are available for both "success" events.
+Also, note how the execution times are available for both "success" events.
 If the
 run IDs were not used in this example, the event #4 would not show an execution time
 since it is not preceded by a "start" event.